Treaty Trader (E1) and Treaty Investor (E2)

 Applications from persons who are resident in the consular district, but not physically present, will be accepted but a personal interview will be required after the initial screening of the application and supporting documents.
 No assurance is offered that an interview will necessarily lead to approval of the application and the issuance of a visa.

-Because the nature of the Treaty Trader and Investor visa is complex and specific to the particular application, we will not discuss prospective E-visa situations nor respond to speculative questions on E-visa situations over the telephone or by mail.
+Because the nature of the Treaty Trader and Investor visa is complex and specific to the particular application, we will not discuss prospective E-visa situations nor respond to speculative questions on E-visa situations over the telephone or by e-mail.
 Once an application has been submitted, we will communicate with the company's attorney/ point of contact as required on their particular case.

 Do not contact the Consulate for information on the status of your case.
 You will be contacted if more information is required or when the officer is ready to schedule your interview.